jimbrig/KaaS-Old/.docs/Highlights/Readwise/Articles/First Principles of Workflow Design (A 2-Part Episode)  RadReads.md

 - Tiago has an “Idea Tickler” that he uses instead of checking social media.
   You’re tapping into human idea to want novelty and distraction.
 Don’t treat this desire like a moral failure, use it to your advantage!
 - Text expanders
   Text expanders have quite valuable to Tiago.
-A text expander = when you type a keyword (such as: ) it replaces that text with your phone number.
+A text expander = when you type a keyword (such as: `#p`) it replaces that text with your phone number.
   People use them all the time time on mobile, but Tiago believes the most valuable is on desktop. [computer emoji] There are a few different options for text expanders:
   TextExpander